maekhaled/Trie/README.md

 ### Executing Program

 The program may be executed using the supplied TrieApp driver.
-It first asks for the name of an input file of words, with which it builds a trie by calling the Trie.buuldTree method.
+It first asks for the name of an input file of words, with which it builds a trie by calling the Trie.buildTree method.
 After the trie is built, it asks for search prefixes for which it computes completion lists, calling the Trie.completionList method.

-Some example text files are provided: words0.txt, words1.txt, words2.txt, words3.txt, words4.txt).
+Some example text files are provided: words0.txt, words1.txt, words2.txt, words3.txt, words4.txt

 The first line of a word file is the number of the words, and the subsequent lines are the words, one per line.

 ### Sample Run